take0a/envoy-killercoda-sccenarios/migrating-from-nginx-to-envoy/step1.md

 This scenario uses a crafted *nginx.conf* based on the full example from the [NGINX Wiki](https://www.nginx.com/resources/wiki/start/topics/examples/fullexample2/).
-You can view the configuration in the editor by opening _`nginx.conf`{{open}}_
+You can view the configuration in the editor by opening _`nginx.conf`_

 NGINX configurations generally have three key elements: